caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/otbr.rst

    .. warning::

-      This step is required  as the device name may have changed since flashing.
+      This step is required  as the device name will have changed since flashing.

    ::